Chalarangelo/30-seconds-of-code/snippets/mask.md

 Use `String.slice()` to grab the portion of the characters that need to be masked and use `String.replace()` with a regex to replace every character with the mask character.
 Concatenate the masked characters with the remaining unmasked portion of the string.
 Omit the second argument, `num`, to keep a default of `4` characters unmasked.
+If `num` is negative, the unmasked characters will be at the start of the string.
 Omit the third argument, `mask`, to use a default character of `'*'` for the mask.

 ```js